 The Export Project option is available by:

 - clicking More Actions > Export Project on the ribbon - right-clicking the project that you want to export and selecting Export Project.

-After you have click the Export Project button, the Save As dialog appears.
+After you click the Export Project button, the Export Project dialog appears.